 Dementia Friendly Hospital Initiative

-Until There Is a Cure, the “Treatment” Is Better Care
+Until There’s a Cure, the Treatment is Better Care

 Funded by a grant from The Duke Endowment, UNC’s Dementia Friendly Hospital Initiative (DFHI) trains staff at UNC Hospitals in best practices of dementia-friendly care.

-The Dementia Friendly Hospital Initiative trains all staff – from physicians and advanced practice providers to food service workers, security officers, and administrators – who interact with patients in strategies to improve quality and safety.
-Using specific training and clear communication can immediately help to minimize a dementia patient’s confusion and fear and create a more productive environment for treatment.
+The Dementia Friendly Hospital Initiative trains all staff (physicians and advanced practice providers, food service workers, security officers, and administrators).
+We train everyone who interacts with patients in strategies to improve quality and safety.
+Using specific training and clear communication, staff can immediately help to minimize a dementia patient’s confusion and fear.
+As a result, this creates a more productive treatment environment.

 The program is aligned with the UNC Health Alliance, UNC Senior Alliance, and the National Committee for Quality Assurance, and inspired by hospitals such as The Outer Banks Hospital, community efforts like Orange County’s Dementia Friendly Business program, and thousands of caregivers across our state.
 A key link in the chain of better dementia care includes connecting discharged hospital patients to existing community resources, for example, NC’s Area Agencies on Aging.